Skip to main content

 6. Are you working on any personal RISC-V projects?

 Currently I am working on an air circulation system in my house.
 It’s quite simple.
 My balcony does not have good air circulation, so sometimes when I am doing laundry it will get humid.
 To help fix this, I took a RISC-V board with a display (Longan Nano from Seeed Studio with GigaDevice’s GD32V) and I added a humidity and temperature sensor which will switch on a fan if the humidity gets to be too high.
 I am aiming to automate the powering process to automatically turn on and off, while also using the display to see the temperature and humidity levels.
 That’s my current RISC-V project.
 I already have a second one lined up using the Kendryte K210 chip for facial recognition and I am hoping I can start that later this year.
+Visit here to learn more about the RISC-V Ambassador Program and apply to become an Ambassador.

 About the Author

 Florian Wohlrab is one of the first RISC-V Ambassadors and Head of Sales for EMEA and Japan at Andes Technology.
 His mission is to help bring RISC-V towards mainstream and enable others to easily get started within the RISC-V ecosystem.
 He is fascinated by the open, modular, compact and innovative RISC-V CPU designs.
-Before joining Andes Technology he worked in industrial PC and IoT fields, holding various technical and business roles within Europe and Asia.
+Before joining Andes Technology he worked in industrial PC and IoT fields, holding various technical and business roles within Europe and Asia.]]>